To apply for a building consent, you will need:

-Note the council applies additional administration fees to paper consents and printing.
-It is important to ensure that the designer provides site and project specific documentation that clearly shows building code compliance.
-Poor quality applications may delay your consent.
+The council applies extra administration fees to paper consents and printing.
+It is important to make sure the designer provides site and project specific documentation that clearly shows building code compliance.
+Poor quality applications might delay your consent.
 If you’re emailing an application, please consider using a tool like dropbox or wetransfer to send large files.
 Always follow up your submission with an email requesting confirmation of receipt.

 How is my application processed?

-All applications are vetted for completeness and fee assessment.
-This is not a technical check, however your application may be rejected at this time if insufficient information has been provided.
-Once the application has been accepted, an invoice will be raised.
-It is extremely important to use the correct reference when paying the invoice.
-The consent will be lodged on receipt of payment and the 20-working day statutory clock starts.
+Once the application has been accepted an invoice will be created.
+It’s extremely important to use the right reference when you pay the invoice.
+The consent will be lodged when payment is received and the 20-working day statutory clock starts.

-The application is then allocated to the various disciplines necessary within the council for processing, i.e. Building, Planning, Health etc. Each discipline will review your application and assess it for compliance against the requirements of the Building Act /Regulations and the District Plan.
-Any queries raised during this process are listed and forwarded to you via the Simpli portal as a Request for Information (RFI), a reminder will also be sent by email.
-All correspondence between the council and applicant is recorded within the Simpli portal, email responses will not be accepted.
+The application is sent to the different teams at council for processing, i.e. Building, Planning, Health etc. Each team will review your application and assess it against the requirements of the Building Act and the District Plan.
+Any questions that come up during this process are sent to you via the Simpli portal as a Request for Information (RFI), a reminder will also be sent by email.
+All correspondence between council and the applicant is recorded in the Simpli portal, email responses will not be accepted.
 If the original application was through paper, paper responses will be accepted.

-The statutory clock will be suspended if an RFI is generated and will restart once an adequate response has been received.
-Requests for additional information will be sent to the person identified for correspondence on the consent application.
+The statutory clock will be put on hold if an RFI is created, the clock will restart once the question has been answered.
+An RFI will be sent to the person that’s listed for correspondence on the application.
 Clouding the area of drawings that have changed in response to an RFI will help speed up the processing of your consent, written responses are also required in Simpli and the revised plan can be referenced.
-Once all disciplines involved in the process are satisfied, the building consent can be granted.
+Once all the teams involved in the process are satisfied, the building consent can be granted.